Attention Conservation Planners!

 If this sounds like you, plan to join us for all or a portion of a new Virtual Environmental Permitting Training.
 Follow four typical NRCS is the USDA Natural Resource Conservation Service/CD conservation projects through the permit process.
 Hear directly from regulatory agency staff.
 Ask those questions swirling around in your head.
 Yes, it is still the landowner’s responsibility to obtain all required local, state, and federal permits and permissions.
 It is our job to let them know what permits could be needed.

 Environmental Permitting on Working Lands

 April 13, 14, 20, and 21, 2021 @ 10:00 AM – 3:00 PM PDT

-This four-day web training, brought to you in partnership by the CTD and NRCS, will provide participants with a wealth of information on the regulatory and permit process required to implement conservation actions on aquatic lands including streams, rivers, wetlands, floodplains, and forestlands.
+This four-day web training, brought to you in partnership by the CTD and NRCS is the USDA Natural Resource Conservation Service, will provide participants with a wealth of information on the regulatory and permit process required to implement conservation actions on aquatic lands including streams, rivers, wetlands, floodplains, and forestlands.
 Participants will also gain awareness of NEPA, SEPA, Federal, State, Tribal, and local permit processes.
-The target audience includes Washington Conservation District, NRCS, and other agency staff involved in planning and implementing conservation actions on private and Tribal land.
-A basic knowledge and understanding of NRCS planning process and programs is required.
+The target audience includes Washington Conservation District, NRCS is the USDA Natural Resource Conservation Service, and other agency staff involved in planning and implementing conservation actions on private and Tribal land.
+A basic knowledge and understanding of NRCS is the USDA Natural Resource Conservation Service planning process and programs is required.
 With a one-time registration link, registrants can attend all four days of training or choose topics to participate in as relevant.